-You probably have thousands of contacts sitting in your database, but these contacts are meaningless unless you have a plan for how to convert them into customers.
-How can you begin to nurture them through the funnel?
+Let’s face it.
+You have thousands of contacts sitting in your database, some of whom are collecting dust.
+Why?
+Because without a plan to convert them into customers, they’re no more useful than a desk paperweight.
+So how do you begin to nurture them through the funnel?

 Workflows, of course!

-Marketing automation workflows are the real secret to efficiently and effectively nurturing leads.
-You probably already understand the power of well-executed marketing automation tactics, but which specific workflows are the real game changers?
+Marketing automation workflows are the secret sauce that makes nurture programs so efficient and effective!
+You probably already understand the power of well-executed marketing automation tactics, but which specific workflows should you focus on for your lead nurturing campaigns?
 Which workflows should you be implementing to improve lead quality and increase your marketing productivity?

-I chatted with our demand generation team and we created the following list of workflows that we think all B2B marketers should be implementing.
+With the help of our own demand generation team, we’ve put together the following list of workflows that we think all B2B marketers should be implementing.
 All marketing automation platforms should allow you to execute some version of these workflows—check out our Marketing Automation Glossary to clear up any terminology barriers.

 No ifs, ands, or buts—these are the workflows that every B2B marketing team should implement to really amp up those conversion rates.
-Think of these as the bare necessities you need in order to get the most value out of your marketing automation platform.
+Think of these as foundational in nature but high-value nonetheless.

 Trigger: Lead score